abhabongse/paxter/docs/syntax.rst

   a number following JSON specification, a wrapped fragment list, a wrapped text, or a nested token list enclosed by a pair of square brackets ``[]``.
-  The result is a :class:`TokenList <paxter.core.TokenList>` node type.
+  The result is a :class:`TokenList <paxter.parser.TokenList>` node type.

   .. image:: _static/TokenList.png